codewriterbv/intellijidea-recent-project-organizer/README.md

 * Build your plugin
 * Launch a new IntelliJ IDEA instance with your plugin installed
 * Allow you to test your plugin in a real environment

+To debug the plugin:

+* Via Gradle Tool Window
+* Navigate to: Tasks → intellij → runIde
+* Right-click on runIde → Debug 'runIde'

 ## License